konflux-ci/architecture/ADR/adr-0008-environment-provisioning.md

 ## Phases of implementation

+A addendum about what features can be left out until later iterations.

 ### Phase 0 (Path to MVP)

-A note about what features can be left out until later iterations.

 - At minimum, create the CRDs and make them available, with no binder or provisioner controllers behind them.
 - Next, modify the Environment CRD and teach the gitops service how to navigate from the linked [DTC] to the [DT] in order to find the Secret that it needs for Argo.